karl-zylinski/jzon-c/README.md

 ## Dependencies

-The code has no dependencies and compiles as C++ and C99 (with the common anonymous union extension).
+The code has no dependencies.
+It compiles as C++ and C99 (with the common anonymous union extension).

 ## Custom allocators